Here’s some more (some would say ‘too much’) information about the site:

 I generally don’t use flash.
 Unless the water is completely crystal clear or you are using external strobes, it just lights up the silt in the water and creates hundreds of bright white dots right in front of whatever you are photographing.
 You may have seen articles that tell you to always use flash when taking pictures underwater.
 That’s fine if you have good, expensive, equipment (i.e. external strobes which send reflections off, away from the lens).
 But if you have a cheapy underwater compact, then turn-off the flash and get-in as close as possible using natural light.

 About the camera (s)

-If there’s a lot of silt in the water or if I have lots of reflected crap in-shot because I had to use flash, I might occasionally do some touching-up to get rid of it.
-Sorry if you think that’s cheating.
+If there’s a lot of silt in the water or if I have lots of reflected crap in-shot because I had to use flash, I will adjust the levels and occasionally do some touching-up to get rid of it.

 About the narrative

 This site is as much about identifying those places that are no-good as it is about finding the good spots.
 I don’t want you to waste time and/or money travelling somewhere for the snorkelling, only to find out that it stinks.

 If you own a resort somewhere and you advertise that the snorkelling is great when it isn’t, then I’m gonna bust your racket!
 I make no apology for being negative about places which deserve negativity.

 Each page is dated with the dates/seasons that I visited.
 Of course, conditions change month to month with the seasons, so keep that in mind.